Microgreens: Healthy and So Easy To Grow!

 The Soil

-Or, use pasteurized seedling mix or potting soil which is not certified organic.
+Or use pasteurized seedling mix or potting soil which is not certified organic.
 That’s easier for me.

 The Seeds

 Inexpensive options for seeds are available.
-You can find them in bulk at reasonable prices.
+You can find them in bulk quantities at reasonable prices.
 There’s no need to grow the more expensive hybrids, since the greens will be picked very young.
 Seeds can maintain viability for up to a few years if stored in a cool, dark, dry place.

 Give the seed packet a shake (for mixtures), and sprinkle the seeds on the surface, about 1/16″ to 1/4″ apart, depending on species.
 For a succession of harvests, sow them every 7 to 14 days.